isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 	???

 **Exception**: There are examples where code will never be run in a multi-threaded environment.
-However, here are also many examples where code that was "known" to never run in a multi-threaded program was run as part of a multi-threaded program.
+However, there are also many examples where code that was "known" to never run in a multi-threaded program was run as part of a multi-threaded program.
 Often years later.
-Typically, such programs leads to a painful effort to remove data races.
+Typically, such programs lead to a painful effort to remove data races.

 ### <a name="Rconc-races"></a> CP.2: Avoid data races